 The AK-74U is a straightforward Kalashnikov rifle.
 However, it uses the Small Caliber, High Velocity (SCHV) concept first put to a trial by fire by the M16 in Southeast Asia (not just in Vietnam – the British also used them in Borneo).
 It could be felt like a Personal Defense Weapon (PDW).
-Those types of guns can quickly spray bullets in close combat which makes them especially useful.
-The AKS-74U fires a little 5.45mm cartridge, which makes the bullet easier to fire and gun control better.
+Those guns can quickly spray bullets in close combat, making them especially useful.
+The AKS-74U fires a little 5.45mm cartridge, causing the bullet easier to fire and gun control better.

 The AKS-74U is a carbine (a mix between rifle and SMG).
 It was designed for close-range combat.
-If it was chambered with more powerful rounds, it would over-penetrate.
+If it were chambered with more powerful rounds, it would over-penetrate.
 The shorter barrel is for good close-range combat.
-A barrel that is longer will slow down the bullet through friction but is essential for gun control.
+A longer barrel will slow down the bullet through friction but is essential for gun control.

-Their first attempt was to shorten the AK-47 rifle, but this proved to be almost uncontrollable at the automatic fire.
-At about this time they adopted 5.45 mm caliber for a new generation of Kalashnikov rifles and machine guns and shortly afterward set about making a compact model in a new caliber.
-The result was the AKS-74U, which was first revealed to the West in 1982 when a specimen was captured in Afghanistan.
+Their first attempt was to shorten the AK-47 rifle, but the automatic fire proved almost uncontrollable.
+At about this time, they adopted a 5.45 mm caliber for a new generation of Kalashnikov rifles and machine guns.
+Shortly afterward, they made a compact model in a new caliber.
+The result was the AKS-74U, first revealed to the West in 1982 when a specimen was captured in Afghanistan.

 The AKS-74U retains the basic method of the operation of the familiar AK-47 rifle, using a gas piston and a rotating bolt, but the shortening of the barrel introduced several complications.
 The 5.45 mm cartridge was designed to be fired in a long-barrelled rifle, and the gas system of the Kalashnikov taps its gas from a position about two-thirds of the way up the barrel.

-The AKS-74U is an ingenious design but in many eyes somewhat over-powerful for the self-defense role for which it is intended.
-However, it does mean that the design and operation are already familiar to any soldier who knows the AK series of rifles – which was every Soviet soldier – and, unlike submachine guns, it does not require its own particular type of ammunition, happily firing the standard rifle cartridges.
+The AKS-74U is an ingenious design but, in many eyes, somewhat over-powerful for the self-defense role for which it is intended.
+However, it does mean that the design and operation are already familiar to any soldier who knows the AK series of rifles – which was every Soviet soldier – and, unlike submachine guns, it does not require its particular type of ammunition happily firing the standard rifle cartridges.

 The AKS-74U submachine gun was the weapon of choice for Spetsnaz (Russian Special Forces).
-It was largely because it was invented to bridge the tactical deployment gap between a submachine gun and an assault rifle.
+It was primarily invented to bridge the tactical deployment gap between a submachine gun and an assault rifle.
 It was also widely used with airborne infantry, rear-echelon support units, helicopter, and armored vehicle crews because of its length.

-The AKS-74U submachine gun has been augmented and replaced by various other weapons, and the less compact AK-105 carbine in Russian military service.
-Today, it is commonly used by law enforcement; for example, each urban police foot patrol is issued at least one.
-The AKS-74U has proved a good and reliable service weapon popular among the users.
+The AKS-74U submachine gun has been augmented and replaced by various other weapons and the less compact AK-105 carbine in Russian military service.
+Today, law enforcement commonly uses it; for example, each urban police foot patrol is issued at least one.
+The AKS-74U has proved a good and reliable service weapon popular among users.